 Ross Creek Cedars, Montana: Some Really Big Trees.

-Part of the Kootenai National Forest, which was named after the Kootenai Tribe of Native Americans, Ross Creek Cedars is officially located at NF-398, Heron, MT 59844, but per the USDA website it’s “located 29 miles south of Troy off Hwy 56 on Ross Creek Rd 398“.
-Not only were the trees monstrous, but many are over 1,000 years old, which is petty mind-blowing 🤯.
-It was established in 1907 under President Roosevelt, a man well-known for his historic expansion of the National Park system.
+Part of the Kootenai National Forest, which was named after the Kootenai Tribe of Native Americans, Ross Creek Cedars is officially located at NF-398, Heron, MT 59844.
+However, per the USDA website it’s located 29 miles south of Troy off Hwy 56 on Ross Creek Rd 398“.
+Not only are the trees monstrous, but many are over 1,000 years old, which is petty mind-blowing.
+It was established in 1907 under President Teddy Roosevelt, a man well-known for his historic expansion of the National Park system.
 Per the U.S. Forest Service website, “The Kootenai National Forest is located in the extreme Northwest corner of Montana and Northeast Idaho, and encompasses over 2.2 million acres, an area nearly three times the size of Rhode Island”.
 So, it’s quite large!

-The main “hike” around the trees is very pleasant, flat, and doable.
-I put hike in quotes because it’s more of a leisurely stroll than a hike, coming in just shy of one mile (0.9 miles).
-My 7-months-pregnant friend was able to do it easily, although she did have to stop for breaks along the way.
-This was 100% due to her being pregnant and not because of the nature of the trail.
-Lucky for her, and other weary hikers or those who simply want to take in the nature, there are benches periodically sprinkled throughout the trail.
-The path is very wide, flat, and well maintained, albeit kind of wet and mushy (but still easy to walk on).
+The main “hike” around the trees is very pleasant, flat, and doable, and is more of a leisurely stroll than a hike, coming in just shy of one mile (0.9 miles).
+My 7-months-pregnant friend was able to do it quite easily.
+She needed breaks along the way, and luckily for her, as well as other weary hikers or those who simply want to take in the nature, there are benches periodically placed along the trail.
+The path is very wide, flat, and well maintained, albeit kind of wet and mushy (but still easy to walk on, nonetheless).

-Oh… you can also climb onto the trees, which is always fun but also can be kind of dangerous, as I learned 🥴.
+Oh… you can also climb onto the trees, which is always fun but also can be kind of dangerous, as I learned 🥴 (please see below).

 Lastly, the bathrooms at Ross Creek Cedars were disgusting.
-They are the typical park-style port-a-potty bathrooms – an actual building, but with non-flushable toilets.
-There are two, and I happened to walk into the one that was way more gross than the other.
-My first clue was the army of flies buzzing around outside and inside, but seeing the pooh-covered toilet and floor was traumatizing.
-There were a couple of other hikers in the parking lot, and they told me the other bathroom was also disgusting, but it was at least fly-less and not covered in pooh.
+They are the typical park-style port-a-potty bathrooms – i.e., an actual building, but with non-flushable toilets.
+There are two, and I happened to walk into the one that had a pooh-covered toilet and floor, plus an army of flies buzzing around outside and inside.
+There were two other hikers in the parking lot who told me that the other bathroom was also disgusting, but it was at least fly-free and not covered in excrement.
 My suggestion – go before you get here or pop a squat in the woods…

-Overall, Ross Creek Cedars is a fantastic day hike.
+Overall, aside from the bathroom situation, Ross Creek Cedars is a fantastic day trip/hike.
 The hike is super easy, which allows you to fully take in and appreciate the enormity of the trees, plus the beauty and peacefulness of the forest.
-The benches are a great reprieve and allow you to just bask in the nature of the place.
-There’s also small signs located throughout with information about the trees, plants, animals, and general area.
+The benches are a great reprieve and allow you to just bask in the nature.
+There are also small signs located throughout with information on the trees, plants, animals, and general area.
 If you are ever in the “extreme” northwest corner of the gorgeous state of Montana, please check this place out!

 Leave a Reply